-Research shows copper destroys norovirusMay 28th, 2013 in Diseases, Conditions, Syndromes /
+Research shows copper destroys norovirusMay 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research from the University of Southampton shows that copper and copper alloys will rapidly destroy norovirus - the highly-infectious sickness bug.
 The virus can be contracted from contaminated food or water, person-to-person contact, and contact with contaminated surfaces, meaning surfaces made from copper could effectively shut down one avenue of infection.